mdezhsetan/mdezhsetan/README.md

 </div>

-> Passionate about delivering high-quality results, I am a Software QA Engineer with experience in manual and automated testing.
-I am proficient in SQL and various testing tools and acquainted with programming in JavaScript and Python.
+>  I am a Software QA Engineer with a strong background in both manual and automated testing.
+Proficient in SQL and TypeScript, I thrive on applying various testing tools to ensure high-quality results.
 I always eager to learn and explore new technologies to enhance my skills.